lazy-media/public/CalCom-Appointment-Scheduling/Installation/Readme.md

 - Save the file and do a `docker compose down && docker compose up -d` to restart calcom, or restart it how you restart it.

-- Open Cal.com site and go to Apps.
+- Open Your Cal.com site and go to Apps.
 Find and Install Stripe.

 ## Google OAuth Setup